FREQUENTLY ASKED QUESTIONS

 Yes.
 There will be a gear drop available at the event staging area so you can drop off your bag before the race and quickly access it after finishing the race.
 Gear drop is $2 cash only.

 Yes.
-The entire course will be clearly marked using a combination of colored flagging tape and directional signs at key turning points.
+The entire course will be clearly marked using a combination of colored flags, flagging tape, directional arrows, and signs at key turning points.
 However, you should still be familiar with the course and it is your responsibility to pay attention to the course markings to ensure you don't veer off course and get lost.
+Each year the course maps get a final update about 1-month before race day to include any final adjustments.

 Yes.
 You can accomplish anything you want as long as you set your mind to do it and train for it.
 The race is planned for participants of all abilities.
-If you are new to obstacles and trail running or this is your first obstacle course race we suggest training as much as possible to prepare for an awesome race.
+If you are new to obstacles and trail running or this is your first obstacle course race we suggest starting with the easier Fang race, then training as much as possible to prepare for an awesome race.

 Trail running in general is can be more challenging as it consists of dirt pathways, uneven surfaces, hills to climb up and down, all of which require additional attention and focus while running.
 This race has some challenging hills to climb and a variety of obstacles that will challenge your physical strength and endurance.
 It is those risks and challenges that is part of the adventure that makes obstacle course racing so much fun!